-Effective selection and placement of keywords is the core of effective SEO (search engine optimization), which is a required part of successful job search and careers today.
-To avoid invisibility, the "right keywords" (for you, you target job, and your target career) must be included in the "right places" (LinkedIn Professional Headline, LinkedIn Summary, etc.).
+Effective selection and placement of keywords is the core of effective SEO (search engine optimization).
+Effective SEO is an essential part of successful job search and careers today.

 Keywords are the search terms used by people to find what they want in a search engine, social network, or applicant tracking system.